KMT5B

 How many people have KMT5B-related syndrome?

-As of 2019, doctors had found about a dozen people in the world with changes in the KMT5B gene.
+As of 2024, at least 59 people with KMT5B-related syndrome have been described in medical research.
 The first case of KMT5B-related syndrome was described in 2012.
 Scientists expect to find more people who have the syndrome as access to genetic testing improves.

 +